Pride (High and Mighty Color song)

 "Pride" is the debut single of High and Mighty Color and was released on January 26, 2005.
 A remixed version, titled "Pride Remix" was released on March 24, 2005.

 Information

 "Pride" is their most successful single in terms of sales to date and was used as the second opening theme for the anime Mobile Suit Gundam SEED Destiny.
 The single's first press edition included two character identification cards for characters of the anime.
-In 2009, the song would be used in a commercial for the game Rockman EXE Operate Shooting Star.

 Remix

 The single was later released as a remix single featuring various versions of the song done by artists from all ranges of Japanese music.
 Upon its release the single charted on the 20th spot in Oricon.